 “We’re resilient.
 We can do this.
 We can build this back.
 I’m so proud of the way the leadership and the community have stayed consistent and dedicated,” Probst said.

-Garland said that Port Aransas, one of the biggest destinations in Texas for spring and summer travel, plans to have their grand reopening on March 10 to kick off spring break.
+Garland said that Port Aransas, one of the biggest destinations in Texas for spring and summer travel, and the city had their grand reopening this past March.

-Hotel, store, restaurant, and vacation rental owners have been working diligently to help ready the area for visitors this spring and summer.
+Hotel, store, restaurant, and vacation rental owners have worked diligently to help ready the area for visitors this spring and summer.
 Thankfully, the beaches were unaffected by Harvey.

 “The beaches are beautiful!”
 Garland said.